emprax/Xtender/README.md

 **Notice:**

-- The builder always starts with *Default<TDefaultExtension>()* (this method has an override) that ensures that there is a default extension being set for when a lookup for a certain extension for a specific concrete type results in it not being found.
+- The builder can start with *Default<TDefaultExtension>()* (this method has an override) registers a default extension being set for when a lookup for a certain extension for a specific concrete type results in it not being found.
 Then this default extension could handle these 'default' cases.
-- The builder will give rise to a specific extender-core which will be registered as a **Singleton** dependency, though, the refreshment of the extensions is ensured by letting the extender replay a providing-lambda stored in the dictionary on the given key.
+- The builder will give rise to a specific extender-core which will be registered as a **Singleton** dependency.
+Though, the extensions are refreshed to also support transient and scoped dependencies, ensured by letting the extender replay a providing-lambda stored in the dictionary on the given key.
 It should be noted that when a developer wants to store multiple extenders with the same visitor-state, he/she should use the ExtenderFactory methodology or use libraries like: [ModulR](https://github.com/emprax/ModulR).

 Sync: